 Celebrating "Spring Fever" in style.

 Each year, the Northwest Flower & Garden Festival showcases beautifully designed gardens to educate and inspire attendees.
-This year, King Conservation District and NW Bloom Ecological Services have teamed up to create the Orca Recovery Garden with support from Better Ground and other community partners.
+This year, King Conservation District and NW Bloom Ecological Services teamed up to create the Orca Recovery Garden with support from Better Ground and other community partners.

-This year's theme is Orca.
+This year's theme was Orca.

 Learn something new.